 Board meetings are typically held on the third Wednesday of every month either on-campus or via Zoom at 7:00pm, September through June.
-The agenda is made available in Miquon Matters on the Monday before the meeting.
 All current parents/guardians are members of the Corporation and encouraged to attend Board meetings.
+Families are reminded of Board Meeting dates in Miguon Matters and are able to RSVP via a Google Form.
 Motions and resolutions are posted on the Board of Directors webpage.